Consider 9 healthy dog breeds with the longest lifespans

 Now you have your answer to the question, “What dogs have the longest lifespan?”

-The takeaway is this: No matter what dog breed you have, whether you have smaller or larger dogs, here are steps to help them live happy, healthy, and long lives.
+The takeaway is this: No matter what dog breed you have, whether you have smaller dogs, medium-size dogs, or larger dogs, here are steps to help them live happy, healthy, and long lives.

-Remember, dogs need specific care for different ages, but sometimes it’s difficult to determine how old your dog is, especially if you adopted from a shelter or rescue.
-The adage of seven dog years to one human year isn’t accurate.
+Remember, long-living dog breeds require specific care tailored to their age, but it can be challenging to determine your dog’s exact age, especially if you adopted them from a shelter or rescue.
+The adage that there are seven dog years to one human year isn’t accurate.

-Instead, consider your dog’s breed, weight, and years since birth to calculate your dog’s actual age.
+Instead, consider your dog’s breed, weight, and age in years to calculate its actual age.

 So, if you want your furry friend to stick around for years to come, make sure you’re giving them the love and attention they deserve — it just might make all the difference in the world and help make them one of the longest-living dog breeds.